 More than 30 years of experience, Female support Dr Isolde Hertess – Plastic Surgeon

 Offering a female perspective, with more than 30 years of experience in plastic and reconstructive surgery.
+Many patients researching the best blepharoplasty surgeon Gold Coast-wide choose Dr Hertess for her specialist qualifications and her calm, evidence-based approach.
 Dr. Hertess is dedicated to providing patients with information, support, and guidance to help them make informed decisions about their surgical options.

 Planning Upper Blepharoplasty With Dr Isolde Hertess

 Planning focuses on careful assessment of eyelid anatomy and on setting realistic expectations about what surgery can change.
-During your consultation on the Gold Coast, Dr Isolde Hertess will examine the amount of eyelid skin, the eyelid crease position, the brow position, and eyelid symmetry.
+During your consultation for upper blepharoplasty on the Gold Coast, Dr Isolde Hertess will examine the amount of eyelid skin, the eyelid crease position, the brow position, and eyelid symmetry.

 Key planning points often include: